Last Updated on August 16, 2026 by Kimberly Stroh

 - Get all of your ingredients out and measured.
 You have to work quick with fudge, before it sets, when you add in the other ingredients.
 Have your toasted pecans, butterscotch chips and marshmallow fluff ready to go.

-- Make sure kids aren’t nearby when you’re making fudge, due to burn risks.
+- Make sure kids aren’t nearby when you’re making fudge due to burn risks.
 You also have to stand over the candy and stir it.
-So there shouldn’t be any distractions that will pull you away from stirring the pot.
+So avoid distractions that could pull you away from stirring the pot.

 - Let it set on the countertop before adding it to the refrigerator, if desired.
 Do not transfer the fudge directly to the fridge.